usuaero/MachUpX/How_To_Create_Input_Files.md

         "<AIRFOIL_NAME>" : (dict)

             "type" : (string)
                 The type of information describing the airfoil.
-If "linear", the following keys are
-                required:
+Can be "linear" or "nonlinear".If "nonlinear", then "path" must give the location of an airfoil data file as described in the next section of this document.
+If "linear", the following keys must be defined, either here or in a JSON object pointed to by "path".

             "alpha_L0" : (float)
                 The zero-lift angle of attack in radians.